Top 4 Most Common Auto Recalls

 Tire Defects

-Defective tires can be incredibly dangerous and are often involved in product liability litigation.
+Defective tires can be incredibly dangerous and are often involved in product liability litigation, including strict product liability.
 A defect in a tire can cause a blowout, which is when the tire bursts and loses all air pressure, or tread separation, where the tread detaches from the body of the tire.
 As a result, a driver can quickly lose control, leading to a collision.
 When a tire has a defect, it is often due to the manufacturer having used already defective or low-quality materials to cut costs.

 Defective Airbags